danysalamone/danysalamone.github.io/README.md

 # Daniel Salamone — Personal Portfolio Website

-A minimal, modern, and fully responsive personal portfolio website designed to showcase my skills as a Software Developer, my digital projects, and my educational journey at the ITS Academy.
+A minimal, modern, and fully responsive personal portfolio website designed to showcase my digital webapps, software and games.

 This project is built and optimized exclusively for production hosting and live usage via GitHub Pages.